calexander618/trivio/report/LosAnimalesReport.md

 - Persistence is implemented inside the model/user.js file using mongoose and MongoDB.

 __Security__
 - The site is secure since every request sent must be validated with a JWT generated on login.
-You can see their use in the functions on lines 109 and 143 of LoginPage.vue.
+- SSL is utilized to allow https
 - User input that involves DB operations are tested using a regular expression located in the ValidationController.

 __Responsive__